Civic and non-political roles

 - two wavy lines - symbolising the river Thames

-Mayor High Wycombe
+Mayor of High Wycombe

 The Mayor of High Wycombe (external website) represents the town at civic and ceremonial events.
 The Mayor is chosen each year at the annual meeting of the charter trustees.
 The Mayor is formally appointed at the annual "weighing in" ceremony.
 Wycombe district councillors representing the High Wycombe town wards hold ceremonial roles as charter trustees.

 The office of Mayor is ceremonial and not political.